shayja/go-template-api/README.md

 Database:

-1. Create a new Postgres DB
+1. Create a new Postgres DB, choose "shop" as database name, create a new user "appuser" and set a login password.
-2. Exceute the sql script from project path /scripts
+2. Exceute the sql script from project path /scripts on "shop" database.
 3. Set your DB credentials in .env file.
+4. Add new .env file in project root with this content, change the password configuration value:

+# Database settings:

+DB_HOST="localhost"
+DB_USER="appuser"
+DB_PASSWORD="<YOUR_PASSWORD>"
+DB_NAME="shop"
+DB_PORT=5432

 App endpoints: